Dr. Tess M. Kilwein (she/they)

 Tennis, Volleyball, Wrestling, Lacrosse, Golf, Football, Olympic Sports

 Dr. Kilwein owns and operates Unapologetic Psychology PLLC, a telemental health practice dedicated to psychotherapy, consultation, training, and sport and mental performance services.
 Their work focuses on high-performance individuals—such as athletes, performers, healthcare workers, and executive professionals—while also centering LGBTQIA2S+ and rural communities.
-Dr. Kilwein previously served as the sport psychologist for Vanderbilt University Athletics, delivering comprehensive sport psychology, mental health, and performance services to student-athletes, teams, and staff.
+Dr. Kilwein previously served as a sport psychologist for Vanderbilt University Athletics, delivering comprehensive sport psychology, mental health, and performance services to student-athletes, teams, and staff.
 They provided individual support to athletes across all teams and were the designated sport psychologist for cross country, golf, lacrosse, volleyball, tennis, and track and field teams.